• plethora •

 In Play: The world today is faced with a plethora of problems created by overpopulation and global warming.
 However, plethorae are found closer to home, too: "Mom, please don't ask another thing of me: I have a plethora of objectives I must complete before going to bed tonight!"
 Doesn't every teenager talk like that?
 Plethorae also turn up in politics: "Bob Taille has such a plethora of volunteers for his political campaign that he doesn't need me."

 Word History: Today's Good Word comes to us via Latin from Greek plethora "fullness", the noun of pleos "full".
-The same root turned up in Latin with a suffix -n as plen-us "full", which wound up in English as both plenty and plenary "full, complete".
+The same root turned up in Latin with a suffix -n as plen-us "full", which wound up in English as plenty, plenary "full, complete", and plenum "meeting with all members present", the neuter of Latin plenus .
 After adding its own -n suffix, Russian reversed the order of the L and vowel (metathesis) to get polnyi "full.
 English metathesized the L, too, played around with the vowel and added its own suffixes to produce both full and folk.
-(I am sure a plethora of readers feel a full sense of gratitude for Jan Arps of Greensboro, North Carolina, today for suggesting we run this interesting and useful word.)
+(I am sure a plethora of readers feel a full sense of gratitude to Jan Arps of Greensboro, North Carolina, for suggesting we run today's interesting and useful Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!